SergTestcom/sergtestcom/README.md

 Hi there.
-My name is Timofey, I am a beginner quality control specialist.
-Here I posted a portfolio with information about the knowledge and skills of testing that I acquired in software testing courses.
+My name is Sergiy, I a beginner of quality control specialist.
+Here I posted my portfolio with information about the knowledge and skills of testing that I acquired in software testing courses.